vorakl/TrivialRC/src.docs/content/pages/info.rst

 * ``one process per container`` (the default one), when the only one process is running inside a container and has a PID 1.
 In this mode, the process gets signals directly from a Docker daemon.
-This mode is activated when only ``bare`` command with arguments were specified in the command line.
+This mode is activated when the only ``bare`` command with arguments were specified in the command line.
 * ``one service per container``, when a logically linked group of process are running inside a container.
 In this case, TrivialRC runs with a PID 1,